 With every new firmware update, the Alesis Strike kit grows smarter and more capable of automatically adapting to each player, including the elusive hi-hat.
-Hi-hat auto-calibration and new precision settings for fine-tuning response means a better feeling hi-hat and a more satisfying kit overall.
+Hi-hat auto-calibration and new precision settings for fine-tuning response mean a better feeling hi-hat and a more satisfying kit overall.
 This article covers every step of hi-hat configuration, including physical setup, adjusting settings (if necessary), and what do if the hi-hat is not responding as expected.

-Beginning with firmware update v1.3, several changes have been made to the hi-hat performance settings that will make it easier to achieve the ideal hi-hat response.
 While there is no one perfect preset to encompass all drummers, playing styles, hi-hat stands, etc., this guide will explain what you need to know to best adapt the response to you.

 While following this guide, remember that every percussion instrument, acoustic or electronic, will require a unique touch.
 Electronic drum kits rely on distinct and deliberate performances in order to correctly read the player and react with the appropriate sound, velocity, volume, etc. This makes for a satisfyingly consistent and reliable sound when done correctly, but can be more unforgiving to mistakes than their acoustic counterparts.
 No amount of setting adjustments can account for simply not striking a pad consistently, completely or with enough force.